-If the answer to any of the questions is “yes,” then a draft of the document will be sent to all regions and other affected offices for comments.
-The exception would be a rapid substantive correction made to an IMC or which would not require regional comment.
-The NRR/DRO/IRIB NRR/DRO/IRAB branch chief and, on occasion depending on the nature of the correction, NRR/DRO division director or deputy division director would make the final decision regarding whether or not to include the regions for comment.
+If the answer to any of these questions is “yes,” then a draft of the document will be sent to all regions and other affected offices for comments.
+The exception would be a rapid substantive correction made to an IMC or IP which would not require regional comment.
+The NRR/DRO/IRIB or NRR/DRO/IRAB branch chief and, on occasion depending on the nature of the correction, NRR/DRO division director or deputy division director would make the final decision regarding whether or not to include the regions for comment.

 The rules for sending draft documents to program office staff and the regions for comments are:

-Consider regional workload, given the scheduling of end-of-cycle meetings and mid-year inspection plans that are sent to the licensee, semi-annual division director counterpart meetings, semi-annual inspector counterpart meetings, and end of fiscal year activities e.g., staff performance appraisals and budget cycle activities to ensure availability of staff and management for review.
+Consider regional workload, given the scheduling of end-of-cycle meetings and mid-year inspection plans that are sent to the licensee, semi-annual division director counterpart meetings, semi-annual inspector counterpart meetings, and end of fiscal year activities (e.g., staff performance appraisals and budget cycle activities) to ensure availability of staff and management for review.

-If more than six IMC and IP documents are anticipated to be issued to the regional offices for comment simultaneously then efforts must be made to
+If more than six IMC and IP documents are anticipated to be issued to the regional offices for comment simultaneously, then efforts must be made to prioritize and space those requests with time intervals; the IM coordinator will inform the IRIB branch chief and document lead(s) when approaching the six-document limit.

 Send only final drafts.
+However, crossed-out changes may be retained in the draft at the discretion of the document lead.

 Identify a document lead in the originating office who the regions can contact to discuss the document.

-Prepare the request far enough in advance of the document’s to allow for review of not less than 30 calendar days, unless otherwise specified.
+Prepare the request far enough in advance of the document’s proposed effective date to allow for review of not less than 30 calendar days, unless otherwise specified.
+The comment period should be scheduled to complete 45 days prior to the proposed issue date unless prior approval is received by the IRIB/IRAB branch chief.

 Each program office will identify persons in each region and other stakeholders in organizations within the NRC to review the draft documents out for comment.

-For requests for regional comments on new or revised IM documents that involve major policy changes, send a copy to the Office of the Deputy Executive Director for Re Programs and the OIG.
+For requests for regional comments on new or revised IM documents that involve major policy changes, send a copy to the Office of the Deputy Executive Director for Reactor Programs in the Office of the Executive Director for Operations (OEDO) and the Office of the Inspector General (OIG).

+When submitting a new or revised document to their respective IM coordinator for comment, the document lead will provide the following:

+The most recent revised document (preferably as a link to ADAMS)

 Provide owner access in ADAMS to the appropriate IM coordinator, as well as the NRR IM coordinator.

-Identify
+Identify the significance of the change to the IM document based on the categories below:

+Category 1 / Commission Approval: See section II.I.1 of MD 8.13, “Reactor Oversight Process.”

+Category 2 / Commission Notification: See section II.I.2 of MD 8.13, “Reactor Oversight Process.”

+Category 3 / Division Director: Examples include, but are not limited to, changes to objective scope or requirements, changes in resource allocation for inspections, new non-baseline IM documents, or significant rewrites that may not fall under category 2.

+Category 4 / Routine: Most changes will fall under this category.
+These are routine changes to documents that are not editorial.
+Examples include, but are not limited to, clarification of existing guidance and inspection requirements.
+The branch chief may request elevation to a higher category of significance.

+Category 5 / Minor: These documents include minor editorial changes or corrections.
+These changes do not typically go out for comment.
+Copies of the changes may be sent out for awareness.